 #6 Orlando Magic – Collin Sexton, PG, Alabama – The Magic went upside last year with Jonathan Isaac, so they make the sensible pick here and fill their biggest need.
 This might be high for Sexton but the team has a ton of wings and big men, it desperately needs punch on the perimeter.
 If things play out this way, don’t be shocked if Orlando trades out of this spot.

 #7 Chicago Bulls – Michael Porter Jr., SF, Missouri – If Porter Jr. didn’t sustain his back injury, he would’ve been a consensus top-3 pick in this year’s draft.
 The Bulls roll the dice here and get a guy that can flat out score if healthy.
 At his size, he will create mismatches as he has the ability to score facing up or off the dribble.
 His 3-point shooting abilities would also fit Hoiberg’s offense.
 Another interesting tidbit is that the Chicago-based firm of Priority Sports and Mark Bartelstein represents him.
-Bartelstein has had a good relationship with the Bulls as he reps current Bull Bobby Portis, and former Bulls Taj Gibson, and Doug McDermott.
+Bartelstein is a family friend of Bulls owner Jerry Reinsdorf, and has had a good working relationship with the Bulls as he reps current Bull Bobby Portis, and former Bulls Taj Gibson and Doug McDermott, among many others.
 Hopefully the Bulls can get some inside “intel” in regards to Porter’s back thanks to their relationship.
 Everything coming out of that camp says his back is looking good, but of course they are going to say that.
 A healthy MPJ would give the Bulls a nice, young core to build around.

 #8 Cleveland Cavaliers – Jaren Jackson Jr., PF, Michigan State – The Cavs go best available and highest ceiling at No. 8.
 JJJ can already stretch the floor and guard multiple positions at just 18 years old.
 If LeBron stays, he can come in and contribute right away on the defensive end.
 If LeBron does indeed leave, the Cavs would be able to rebuild by pairing another lottery pick with JJJ next year.
 His offense will improve.